Plumsail/actions/source/flow/how-tos/sharepoint/get-template-using-power-shell.rst

 For example, :code:`Get-PnPProvisioningTemplate -Out C:\Temp\Template.xml`

-This command creates an xml file which has the whole structure of the Sharepoint site and we
+This command creates an xml file which has the whole structure of the Sharepoint site, without content.
+If you want to store result template in different location, replace “C:\Temp\template.xml” by different path.

-can use the file in MS flow and select it in `Provision PnP template to SharePoint`_ .
+Now we need to deploy the template.
+We can use the resulting xml file in MS flow and select it in `Provision PnP template to SharePoint`_ .

 |flow|